 - Prepare the equipment before the shop opens or during the quiet hours

-- Dedicate a separate rack or station for the online pick ups.
+- Dedicate a separate rack or station for the online pick-ups.
 Mark the equipment clearly with the name of the customer.

-- Provide sufficient guidance that instructs the customers with online bookings to the dedicated pick up flow
+- Provide sufficient guidance that instructs the customers with online bookings to the dedicated pick-up flow

 Unify online and in-store rentals

-Consumers no longer see the difference between online or offline.
+Consumers no longer see the difference between online and offline.
 To answer the requirements of this new way of shopping, rental businesses must aim to unify and adjust the methods of managing rentals from multiple channels.

 The familiar operating model from the retail world: "order online - collect in store" is likely the model most rental shops can relate to.
-In order to successfully manage the customer flows coming in from multiple channels, a rental company must think the following topics:
+In order to successfully manage the customer flows coming in from multiple channels, a rental company must think about the following topics: